Things to do in Villefranche-sur-Mer

 Public Transport

 Villefranche-sur-Mer is located right at a train station and is serviced by any of the railway stations in Nice.
-Board the TER bound for Ventimiglia-Stazione at either Nice-Riquier or Nice Ville and travel one or two stops respectively to arrive at the gorgeous coastal town of Villefranche-sur-Mer.
+Board the TER bound for Ventimiglia-Stazione at either Nice-Riquier or Nice Ville and travel one or two stops respectively to arrive at the gorgeous coastal town.

 It’s so close that it will take less than 10 minutes between the two locations and tickets start from 1.90 euro.